 The oral comprehensive examination is administered by the doctoral committee.
-The examination focuses on the dissertation prospectus/proposal (see below), as well as the student's preparation to undertake dissertation research as evidenced by the student's Third Year Project, third field portfolio, course preparation, research experience, and overall record of performance in the program.
+The examination focuses on the third year project and the dissertation proposal (see below), as well as the student's preparation to undertake dissertation research as evidenced by the student's course preparation, research experience, and overall record of performance in the program.

 Students are responsible for arranging a date and time for the oral examination with their committee, and for providing this information to the Graduate Staff Coordinator at least three weeks prior to the oral exam.
-The three-week window is needed to process and submit the appropriate forms to The Graduate School.
+The three-week window is needed to process and submit the appropriate forms to The Fox Graduate School.